JackBrenn/quakejs/README.md

 - ✨ Code edits where required to support new NPM dependencies

 **TODO**
-- 🌐 Migrate to a more recent websocket (ws) npm dependency
+- 🌐 Migrate to a recent websocket (ws) npm dependency
+- 🌐 Update JavaScript code to modern standards

 **HISTORICAL README FROM ORIGINAL FORK**